 Cape Nelson’s prices are lower-mid-range, but that doesn’t translate to the experience.
 Your hosts are lovely, the rooms are charming, and there’s a lovely little leafy outdoor space where you can enjoy a coffee or a breakfast made to order.
 You’ll also be just one street off the ocean.

 A gorgeous Dutch manor right on Sea Point promenade, the Winchester is a fantastic place to stay!
-Its Italian-style courtyard is spacious and full of plantlife – and you can enjoy their brilliant buffet breakfast sitting here amongst the trees (even if you don’t stay the night; we’ve loved their breakfasts here, and we live up the road).
+Its Italian-style courtyard is spacious and full of plantlife – and you can enjoy their brilliant buffet breakfast sitting here amongst the trees (even if you don’t stay the night; we’ve loved their buffet breakfasts here, and their desserts are ridiculously good).

 The Winchester is the perfect place for honeymooners and people looking for something special during their stay.